 If you’re in need of a redesigned website, then you are probably experiencing deficiencies that are strong enough to warrant a redesign versus an update.
 Can you afford to tough it out until you feel it’s a better time to tackle a redesign?

 The alternative to redesigning your website in the new year is that you delay the project and most likely put a little capital into addressing some of the immediate concerns you have with your existing site.
+Do you know how to redesign a website without losing SEO?
+You might benefit more from just making improvements to what you currently have.

 Pushing the project may be a necessity for budget reasons, which we’ll look more closely at next, but generally it’s more closely related to time and/or effort concerns.